YasinII/Al-Quran/TOS.md

-**Meliodas - Discord Bot Terms of Service**
+**Al-Quran - Discord Bot Terms of Service**

-Last Updated: 01.10.2023
+Last Updated: 09.02.2024

-Please read these Terms of Service ("Terms") carefully before using Meliodas (the "Bot") operated by Yasin K. ("us", "we", or "our").
+Please read these Terms of Service ("Terms") carefully before using Al-Quran (the "Bot") operated by Yasin K. ("us", "we", or "our").

-**1. Acceptance of Terms**
+1. **Acceptance of Terms**

-By adding Meliodas to your Discord server or otherwise using the Bot, you agree to be bound by these Terms.
+By adding Al-Quran to your Discord server or otherwise using the Bot, you agree to be bound by these Terms.
 If you disagree with any part of the terms, then you shall not use the Bot.

-**2. Use of the Bot**
+2. **Use of the Bot**

 a.
 You agree to use the Bot in compliance with all applicable Discord Community Guidelines and Terms of Service.